solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ##### Flexible Server video introduction

 > ![Watch icon] **Watch:** [Introduction to Azure Database for
-> PostgreSQL Flexible Server][20]
+> PostgreSQL Flexible Server][16]

 ### Cost management

-Cost management is one of the advantages of Flexible Server: it supports a [*burstable* tier], which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
+Cost management is one of the advantages of Flexible Server: it supports a [*burstable* tier][Compute and Storage options], which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
 [Flexible Server instances can also be paused].
 The image below shows how Flexible Server works for a non-high availability arrangement.

 > *Locally-redundant storage* replicates data within a single
 > [availability zone]. *Availability zones* are present within a single